Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Introduction

-When deploying offline RL in practical settings, dealing with noisy or corrupted data resulting from data collection or malicious attacks is inevitable \citep{zhang2020robust,liang2024roporobustpreferenceoptimization,yang2024regularizing}.
-Therefore, robustly learning policies from such data becomes crucial for the deployment of offline RL.
+When deploying offline RL in practical settings, dealing with noisy or corrupted data resulting from data collection or malicious attacks is inevitable \citep{zhang2020robust,zhang2021robust,liang2024roporobustpreferenceoptimization,yang2024regularizing}.
+Consequently, robust policy learning from such data is essential for the successful deployment of offline RL.
 A series of prior works \citep{zhang2022corruption,ye2024corruption,wu2022copa,chen2024exact,ye2024towards} focus on the theoretical properties and certification of offline RL under data corruption.
-Notably, a recent study by \cite{ye2024corruption} proposes an uncertainty-weighted offline RL algorithm with Q ensembles to address reward and dynamics corruption, while \cite{yang2024towards} enhance the robustness of Implicit Q-Learning (IQL) \citep{kostrikov2021offline} against corruptions on all elements using Huber loss and quantile Q estimators.
-These advancements, predominantly based on temporal difference learning without utilizing sequence modeling methods, prompt the intriguing question: \textbf{\textit{Can sequential modeling method effectively handle data corruption in offline RL?}}
+Notably, \cite{ye2024corruption} propose an uncertainty-weighted offline RL algorithm with Q ensembles to address reward and dynamics corruption, while \cite{yang2024towards} enhance the robustness of Implicit Q-Learning (IQL) \citep{kostrikov2021offline} against corruptions on all elements using Huber loss and quantile Q estimators.
+These advancements have primarily concentrated on temporal difference learning, dedicating significant effort to learning robust Q functions from corrupted data.
+This approach brings up an intriguing question: by bypassing the Q function, \textbf{\textit{can sequence modeling methods effectively handle data corruption in offline RL?}}